-Where any recommended emissions sources are excluded, this must be appropriately and transparently communicated.
+Where these four emissions sources are excluded, this must be appropriately and transparently communicated.
 The name of the certification must be amended appropriately.
-For example, where only use-phase emissions are excluded, the appropriate use is CarbonNeutral® product (excluding use); where use-phase and disposal emissions are excluded, the appropriate use is CarbonNeutral® product (excluding use and disposal).
+There is no need to include the emissions source in the certification name if non-applicable or immaterial.
+For example, should use phase emissions be excluded, the appropriate certification is CarbonNeutral® product (excluding use); where use phase and disposal emissions are excluded, the appropriate certification is CarbonNeutral® product (excluding use and disposal).

 Use of CarbonNeutral product (excluding...) certifications must be pre-approved and agreed with the CarbonNeutral certifier.